 Address: 68 Boundary St, Bluffton, SC 29910

 Wow!
-The brand new Martin Family Park near the heart of Old Town Bluffton is the perfect complement to DuBois Park (located across the street).
+The brand-new Martin Family Park near the heart of Old Town Bluffton is the perfect complement to DuBois Park (located across the street).
 With wide-open green spaces and plenty of parking, it’s a great place to meet other families.
-You’ll find bathrooms next to the parking lot between Green street and Lawrence street.
-One of the best features of this park is its oversized benches and seats which allow plenty of room to sit and enjoy a sunny warm day.
+You’ll find bathrooms next to the parking lot between Green Street and Lawrence Street.
+One of the best features of this park is its oversized benches and seats, which allow plenty of room to sit and enjoy a sunny, warm day.
 The park is named after Ida Martin, the founder of Bluffton Self Help.
-Parking Monday through Friday from 9 am till 5 pm.
+Parking is Monday through Friday from 9 am to 5 pm.

 Calhoun Street Fishing Pier Public Dock

 Address: End of Calhoun Street, Bluffton, SC 29910

 Located at the end of Calhoun Street by The Church of the Cross, you’ll find Calhoun Street Public Dock.
 Come by boat or car!
 Spend time enjoying the May River and fishing on the dock.
 Bring lunch, sunscreen, and a couple of chairs to enjoy time watching wildlife and meeting locals and visitors alike.
 Keep your eyes open for dolphins!
 On many days you can spot bottlenose dolphins feeding along the shores of the May River.
 This is the best spot to admire the water in Bluffton.

 Oscar Frazier Park | Dog-Friendly Park